open/close all folders

 - Trademark Favorite Food: Cheese, to the point where he is a specialist on identifying rare brands of cheese.

-- Ultimate Job Security: Played with—he hardly does his job, could've been fired a long time ago, but Christina found out a long time ago but never fired him.
+- Ultimate Job Security: Played with—he hardly does his job, could've been fired a long time ago and knows it, but Christina found out a long time ago but never fired him.
 Why?
-Because he is too amusing to get rid of.
+Because the kids are fond of him and she doesn't want to upset them by firing him, and she's not upset when she tells him.

 - Crazy Jealous Guy: A downplayed version, but "Green-Eyed Monsters" shows that he gets easily jealous over Jessie being friends with Officer Petey.